-The roots of the current United Methodist work in Romania go back to 1995, when an independent missionary from the USA with United Methodist background went to Cluj-Napoca, a university city in the northwestern part of Romania.
-Together with his family he lived seven years in this city but then purchased a small house in Micesti, a very poor nearby village.
-The missionary and his wife ministered to the people in many villages, setting up homegroups, distributing medicines and food, while bringing the good news by doing all this.
+The roots of the current UMC go back to 1995, when an independent missionary from the USA with United Methodist background went to Cluj-Napoca.
+Together with his wife he ministered to the people in this area, set up homegroups, distributed medicines and food, while bringing the good news by doing all this.

-The Romanian leaders of the churches in Micesti and in Cluj kept in touch with the missionary and his family after they returned to the USA in 2006.
+The Romanian leaders of the churches in Miceşti and in Cluj kept in touch with him after his return to the USA in 2006.
 It then became obvious that for sustainability and future growth the churches should look for a church home.

-Many conversations and visits followed.
-After prayerful consideration they decided in August 2011 to join the UMC.
-One month later the UMC in Romania was born - as part of Bulgaria-Romania Provisional Annual Conference.
-The village ministry including diaconal activities and humanitarian aid is still a very important part of the work and provides many opportunities to preach the Gospel and to put love into action.
+After visits, conversations and prayerful consideration they decided in 2011 to join the UMC.
+In 2014 a third church was established in the city of Sibiu.
+The village ministry around Cluj-Napoca, including diaconal activities and humanitarian aid, is still a very important part of the work and provides many opportunities to preach the Gospel and to put love into action.